neerajrkedar/GCD/README.md

 Getting and Cleaning Data - Course Project

+Summary

+The course project requires a dataset divided in to several txt files to be brought together, sorted, cleaned up and summarised in order to produce a final tidy dataset.

 Step by step
 1. Read the txt files in to R objects.
 The data is now in 8 different data frames.
 2. Merge columns of test data files in to one data frame.
 So you now have a data frame of 563 columns.
 Do the same with training data files.